samlevy3/samlevy3.github.io/_posts/2025-12-17-Entropy-Garden.md

   </iframe>
 </div>

 So I knew my submission, to truly come from me, needed to be a little odd.
-I am a technical writer and spend my days writing code, creating diagrams, and responding to jira tickets.
-I also spend a lot of my day thinking about how to improve interactions between government Open Data and Artificial Intelligence (deeply conflicte about this).
-I wanted a project that incorporated these parts of myself while pushing me to think about entropy, art, and my complicated relationship with modern AI.
+I am a technical writer and spend my days writing code, creating diagrams, and responding to Jira tickets.
+I also spend a lot of my day thinking about how to improve interactions between government Open Data and Artificial Intelligence (deeply conflicted about this).
+I wanted a project that incorporated these parts of myself while pushing me to think about entropy, art, and my complicated relationship with the modern AI.

-I started by looking at different old school styles of Artificial Intelligence that were  deterministic *and* stochastic, explainable, low energy, and understandable.
+I started by looking at older styles of Artificial Intelligence that were deterministic *and* stochastic, explainable, low energy, and understandable.

-I landed on `L-systems` an early form of AI introduced in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht. `L-systems` are a type of formal grammar where an alphabet of symbols is used to create strings using a collection of clearly defined production rules.
+I decided on `L-systems` an early form of AI introduced in 1968 by Aristid Lindenmayer, a Hungarian theoretical biologist and botanist at the University of Utrecht. `L-systems` are a type of formal grammar where an alphabet of symbols is used to create strings using a collection of clearly defined production rules.
 You can then take these strings and translate them to geometric structures to model the growth of plants.
-They are an early attempt at artificial life.
+I loved that this technique was able to create artificial life using only a few clearly defined and understandable rules.

 Please interact with garden below!
 I created some initial templates for plants.
 Play with the colors, the stochasticity, line length, width, and the angles.
-If you are curious about creating new plants for the garden, change the rules to define your own artificial life (technical explaination follows below if you're curious how to do that).
+If you are interested in creating new plants for the garden, change the rules to define your own artificial life (technical explaination follows below if you're curious how to do that).

-I do believe that technology is one of many tools we can use to help make our communities stronger.
-But I also think to do that, technology needs to be understandable, community driven, and beautiful.
+I believe that technology is one of many tools we can use to help make our communities stronger.
+But I also want technology to be understandable, community driven, and beautiful.
 Enjoy!!

 ## The Garden

 {% include entropy-garden/entropy-garden.html %}

-## Explaination
+## Explanation

 ### What Are L-Systems?